changeworld/azure-docs.it-it/articles/cognitive-services/Computer-vision/deploy-computer-vision-on-premises.md

       # resultExpirationPeriod=0, the system will clear the recognition result after result retrieval.
       resultExpirationPeriod: 1

-      # Redis storage, if configured, will be used by read container to store result records.
+      # Redis storage, if configured, will be used by read OCR container to store result records.
-      # A cache is required if multiple read containers are placed behind load balancer.
+      # A cache is required if multiple read OCR containers are placed behind load balancer.
       redis:
         enabled: false # {true/false}
         password: password

       # RabbitMQ is used for dispatching tasks.
-This can be useful when multiple read containers are
+This can be useful when multiple read OCR containers are
       # placed behind load balancer.
       rabbitmq:
         enabled: false # {true/false}